LoXewyX/akcessvm_api/README.md

 ## Purpose

 The primary aim of this project is educational.
-By building upon the original work, we explore TypeScript integration and compatibility with React v18.
+By building upon the original work, we explore TypeScript integration and compatibility with Express 4.
 This project serves as a learning exercise and should not be used for any commercial purposes.

 ## Academic Honesty